Ashkan-Yaldaie/thesis/documents/Thesis.md

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/nmap.jpg">
 Figure 6: Output of the nmap command

 In order to establish a connection to the RasPi for the first time, the default username "pi" and the password "raspberry" is used.
 The command `ssh pi@10.0.0.102` creates the connection.
-Having connected to the RasPi the following configuration is made by using the command `sudo raspi-config` that will open the "Configuration Tool" software:
+Having connected to the RasPi, the following configuration is made by using the command `sudo raspi-config` that will open the "Configuration Tool" software:

 - Expanding the file system
 - Changing the user password